Bjorn46/ASP.NET-Core-Example/README.md

 <img src="./doc/Screenshots/createdatabase.png" alt="createdatabase" width="400"/>

+## Connecting our application to the database with the connection string (in this case FoodApp).
+First assemble your connection string
+- "Data Source=localhost,1433;Database=FoodApp;User Id=sa;Password=YourStrongPassword!;TrustServerCertificate=True"

+The information is of course related to our project, but find your information when you created your database.
+(See database setup)

 ## Generate C# Code based on current database schema with scaffolding tool
 ### This part is not needed to do, since it's already done!
 If you are interested in how to do it, see the following.
 Install the code generator tool
 - dotnet tool install --global dotnet-aspnet-codegenerator

+- Find your connection string (See Creating a Database)

 Run the scaffold command to genereate models and Dbcontext
 - dotnet ef dbcontext scaffold "Data Source=localhost,1433;Database=FoodApp;User Id=sa;Password=YourStrongPassword!;TrustServerCertificate=True" Microsoft.EntityFrameworkCore.SqlServer -o Models